ionic-team/stencil-site/src/docs-md/guides/build-variables.md

+---
+title: Build Constants
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Build Constants

 Build Constants in Stencil allow you to run specific code only when Stencil is running in development mode.
 This code is stripped from your bundles when doing a production build, therefore keeping your bundles as small as possible.